GoogleContainerTools/skaffold/docs/design_proposals/ko-builder.md

   [fast](https://cloud.google.com/blog/topics/developers-practitioners/ship-your-go-applications-faster-cloud-run-ko).

 - _share with other developers_: no additional tools are required to `skaffold run` with the ko builder, not even Docker.
+Though if we don't embed ko in Skaffold, ko will be a tool that all developers in a team would have to install.

 - works great as a _CI/CD building block_: when using the ko builder, pipeline steps can run using the default Skaffold container image, without